RamiWafik/artificial_intelligence/Deep Learning/README.md

 Using recurrent neural network, a model was build to predict the google stock prices based on the dataset of the stock prices for the previous set of years.

 ## **8- Movie Recommender System**

+I tried to build a movie recommendation system for users based on previous ratings for those movies.
+I tried using AutoEncoders and Boltzmann Machine for this task.